What is a VPN and Why Would You Use One?

 3. Buy a software bundle

-VPNs are one of many available services that could help keep you safe and protected from cybersecurity threats.
-Other important services include antivirus software, anti-malware software, and password managers.
+VPNs are among the many available services that can help keep you safe and protected from cybersecurity threats.
+Other important services include antivirus, anti-malware, and password managers.
 Certain companies might offer bundles that include multiple services at a lower price than if you were to pay for each one individually.

-For example, the bundled cybersecurity suite Surfshark One offers a comprehensive package that includes its super fast and secure VPN client, Surfshark VPN, plus reputable Surfshark Antivirus software, Surfshark CleanWeb ad blocking, private browsing services, identity protection alerts, and more.
+For example, Surfshark offers a comprehensive package that includes its super-fast and secure VPN client, Surfshark VPN, plus reputable Surfshark Antivirus software, Surfshark CleanWeb ad blocking, private browsing services, identity protection alerts, and more.

 Editorial Rating